nakulmitra/java-tutorial/variables/IntroductionToVaraibles.md

 1. `Valid Characters:` Variable names can start with a letter, dollar sign ($), or an underscore (_).
 Subsequent characters can be letters, digits, dollar signs, or underscores.
 For example: `myAge`, `_counter`, `$balance`.
 2. `No Reserved Keywords:` Variable names cannot be any Java reserved keywords, such as `int`, `class`, `public`.
 3. `Case Sensitivity:` Java is case-sensitive, so `myAge` and `MyAge` would be treated as two different variables.
-4. `Meaningful Names:` It’s best practice to give your variables meaningful names that describe the data they store.
+4. `Meaningful Names:` It's best practice to give our variables meaningful names that describe the data they store.
 For example:
 ```
 int totalPrice; //Good
 int tp; //Bad